 The supplement will have a maximum of 20 articles that cover the main conference sub-themes (i.e. approximately 4-5 papers per sub-theme).
 All papers will be subject to peer review.

 It is our aim that at minimum 50% of accepted papers must come from a low- and/or middle-income country author, listed as corresponding author on the paper.

 Full manuscripts should be submitted to Health Policy and Planning by 20 December 2018 through the submission link on the journal website.
 During the submission process please note your paper is to be considered as part of a special issue and provide your abstract ID number.

 Original research articles as well as review papers are invited.
 Papers that receive positive reviews but are not deemed suitable for this supplement may be considered for individual publication in Health Policy and Planning.

 The Fifth Global Symposium on Health Systems Research will build on the progress achieved by four previous, highly successful symposia in convening health systems researchers, policy-makers, and practitioners from around the world.
 See http://www.healthsystemsglobal.org/globalsymposia/

 The supplement is supported by the Robert Wood Johnson Foundation Global Ideas Fund at CAF America.
 The views expressed here do not necessarily reflect the views of CAF America or the Robert Wood Johnson Foundation.

-Please contact the if you have any further enquiries.
+Please contact the editorial office if you have any further enquiries.